Nichojay729/Lissajous-Anim-Unity/README.md

 *********README***********

 Project Overview:
-This Unity project demonstrates skills in 3D object creation, animation, and interaction.
+This Unity project showcases procedural 3D object creation, animation, and interaction.
 The main features include:
 - Procedural mesh creation for Object A (a sphere with a cone in front).
 - Lissajous curve animations for both objects to create dynamic, aperiodic motion.
 - Object rotation logic for Object A to always face Object B.